 8. Soft 404 Errors

 If your page is moved, replace them with the permanent 301 redirect, which is the proper way of redirecting your users.
-If by mistake it throws a soft 404 Error, then use the URL inspection tool.
+If it throws a soft 404 Error by mistake, then use the URL inspection tool.
 Sometimes the error is thrown just because of the Thin and Duplicate content.
 Sometimes it might be due to some technical glitch that leads to duplicate content issues.

 9. How to Find Mobile Usability Issues

 With Google’s push towards mobile-first indexing, you really want to make sure your website works well for smartphone users.
 Here’s how to find mobile usability issues in Google Search Console:

 - Click “Mobile Usability” (under Enhancements).

 - If there are any errors, you’ll be able to go to the Details box and learn which Errors are causing mobile issues.